Q: Are you "on" MySpace/Twitter/Facebook/Google+/Instagram/etc.?

 Q: But someone has registered the Twitter handle "@SimonGuildford"!

 A: I guess there's another Simon Guildford out there.
 Poor bastard!
 Let's hope he's doing more with the name than yours truly.

 Q: How are we supposed to know what kind of things you like, then?

 A: Ask and ye shall receive!
-Although I'm quite comfortable with the idea of my personal foibles remaining outside the public domain – after all, I shun social media for a reason – a small sample of my interests would have to include music, comedy, Scotch, popular science books, and coffee.
-Oh, and Sarah Michelle Gellar.
+Although I’m quite comfortable with the idea of my personal foibles remaining outside the public domain – after all, I shun social media for a reason! – a small sample of my interests would have to include music, comedy, coffee, popular science books, Wasps RFC, and video games.

 Q: How can I read your scripts?

 A: For obvious reasons, I can't post full scripts here; however, if you really want to read one, get in touch and I’ll see what I can do.
 (That counts twofold if you're an agent or manager who's looking to take on new comedy writers, and threefold if you're Seth MacFarlane or one of his official representatives.)